 While having fun and not feeling like crap.

-Bring snacks.
 This helps with point #1 — if I know we’re not going to have dinner until later, I’ll eat something to keep my stomach from freaking out and eating itself (also to keep myself from getting hangry and murdering everyone else…).
 It’s also super stressful / annoying to find low FODMAP snacks, especially in an unfamiliar place, so this is why I bring my own.
-I like to make these granola bars — I double the recipe but keep the oats at 1 cup and add 1/2 cup of protein powder.
-I also sometimes bring a loaf of Udi’s gluten free bread, depending on where we’re going (and how much room I have in my bag).
+If it’s a shorter weekend trip I’ll pack some homemade protein bars.
+They don’t keep super long out of the refrigerator though, so for longer trips I’ll buy some — I love these (protein!) and I’ve also tried these.
+I’ve also been known to pack a loaf of sourdough bread for lunch purposes, haha.
 And I always bring homemade granola, because I wake up hungry and grumpy and need to eat food ASAP.

-Avoid eating on planes.
 Ugh, sometimes this just can’t be helped, I know.
 But I try not to if I don’t have to — I don’t know if it’s just sitting for so long or what but I always feel gross after eating on planes.
 (Even if it’s my own food!)
-And obviously, don’t eat the airline pretzels or cookies.
+And obviously, don’t eat the airline pretzels or cookies (#wheat).